teklynk/twitch_shoutout/README.md

 **showText=true/false**  Shows "Go check out {channel}" on top of the clip.

-**modsOnly=true/false**  Limits !so to mods only.
-If false, everyone can use the !so command.
+**modsOnly=true/false**  Allow !so to mods.
+If modsOnly and vipsOnly are false,  everyone can use the !so command.

+**vipsOnly=true/false**  Allow !so to vips.
+If modsOnly and vipsOnly are false, everyone can use the !so command.

 **timeOut=seconds**  The MAX number of seconds that the clip will play for.
 Shorter clips will simply end before the timeout and the timeout will reset to zero.